uc-cdis/gen3.org/content/resources/operator/_index.md

          term_version: 18.10e (Release date:2018-10-29)
          term_url: "https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&ns=ncit&code= C54707"
 ```
+### Best Practices

+#### Data Normalization
+When adding a new project or study into a new or an already existing data dictionary, it is important to follow the process of harmonization of data.
+This process helps with the prevention of redundant data.
+Before submitting new data to the data dictionary, check the current dictionary for properties that already exist.
+If there is a similar property that exists, it is best practice to use the existing property.
+For example, if a candidate property named “infection agent” and a property named “infectious agent” already exist, then use “infectious agent.”

 #### Specificity vs. Generality

 One of the goals when providing an external reference is to figure out the level of specificity when breaking down a property name that contains multiple concepts.
 The question is whether the new references should be created with very specific designations (This is known as pre-coordination).
 This option would likely create the need for the request of new terms in the external standard if the term is not in existence.
 The other question is, should the use of multiple terms that already exist in an external standard be used (This is known as post-coordination)?
 The best practice adopted by Gen3 is to use specificity whenever corresponding terms are available in the external standard.
 However, If specific terms are not available, use generality by creating multiple terms that already exist in an external standard.
 For instance, if grapefruit juice is a property of interest and it is not found in the external reference, but grapefruit and juice are found individually, then using the individual properties is the preferred method.

+#### Creating Valuable Data Descriptions

+It is important to create clear and concise descriptions for each property in a dictionary.
+The descriptions should be understandable by someone who is not familiar with a particular dictionary.
+When available, including the unit of measure in parenthesis at the end of the description would be helpful in cases where the unit of measure is not included in the description.
+When a clear description is not readily available, it is recommended that an external vocabulary such as NCIt be used as they offer definitions for terms that are related to a plethera of domains.

+#### Avoiding Data Loops

+When creating a data model, avoiding loops or cycles between nodes.
+A cycle is created when a relationship between nodes is created on top of an already existing chain of relationships.
+In other words, loops occur when one relationship is completely derivable from combined relationships that already exist.
+Loops have a negative effects on down stream processes such as ETL Mappings.

 ## 4. Dictionary Update Documentation